LSEG-API-Samples/Article.RDP.TypeScript.Node.FetchAPI/README.md

 4. [VS Code - Remote Development extension pack](https://aka.ms/vscode-remote/download/extension)
 5. Internet connection.

 Please contact your Refinitiv representative to help you to access the RDP account and services.
-You can find more detail regarding the RDP access credentials set up from the lease see the *Getting Started for User ID* section of [Getting Start with Refinitiv Data Platform](https://developers.refinitiv.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article.
+You can find more detail regarding the RDP access credentials set up from the lease see the *Getting Started for User ID* section of the [Getting Start with Refinitiv Data Platform](https://developers.refinitiv.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article.

 ## <a id="devcontainer_detail"></a>Example Development Detail